livecomsjournal/livecomsjournal.github.io/_about_livecoms/04_donations.md

   * Hire web developers and designers to support better .tex templates and improvements to the website
   * Investigate advertising options to better raise awareness of the journal and its purposes.
   * Hire copy editors to assist in final journal submissions
-  * Waiving submission fees in part (based on need) or in whole.
+  * Waive submission fees in part (based on need) or in whole.
   * Create a buffer for future financial issues.